Q Score: Calculation

 Similarly, the negative Q Score is calculated by calculating the percentage of respondents who answered D or E relative to respondents who answered A to E.

+Alternatives

 Other companies have created alternative measures and metrics related to the likability, popularity, and appeal of athletes, brands, celebrities, entertainment offerings, or licensed properties.
 Marketing Evaluations claims the Q Score is more valuable to marketers than other popularity measurements, such as the Nielsen ratings, because Q Scores indicate not only how many people are aware of or watch a show but also how those people feel about the entity being measured.
 A well-liked television show, for example, may be worth more as a commercial vehicle to an advertiser than a higher-rated show that people don’t like as much.
 Emotional bonding with a show means stronger viewer involvement and audience attention, which are very desirable to sponsors.
 Viewers who regard the show as a "favorite" have higher awareness of the show's commercial content.